Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/cloudinit-exp/README.md

 ```
 wget https://download.rockylinux.org/pub/rocky/9.0/images/x86_64/Rocky-9-GenericCloud-9.0-20220706.0.x86_64.qcow2
 ```
-2. There should be a copy of SSH key (most probably passed either via scp or ssh-copy-id from the another machine user is going to manage the VMs from)
+2. There should be a copy of SSH key (passed either via scp or ssh-copy-id from the another machine user is going to manage the VMs from)

-3. There should be a bash script (passed from another VM via scp):
+### Steps: ###

+1. Open the bash script:
 ```
+cd ./cloudinit-exp
 nano ./create-rocky9-dc0.sh
 ```